IcaliaLabs/sepomex/README.md

 $ rails db:seed
 $ rake data:load
 ```
 This operation will take some time, due to the number of records.
 Rake data load will load the data from the csv files into the database, like seed does.
+Also, it will create the indexes for the database.

 6. Close the container